Updated: Dec. 29th, 2024

 It’s all too easy for women to focus on the thing they want to change — their weight, the aches and pains they feel, low motivation or energy, skin issues, etc. — without looking at the big picture.
 But that often only sets you up to fail.

 If you decide to lose 20 pounds, for instance, and jump right into a diet without figuring out what was behind your weight gain in the first place, the diet plan you choose might not be right for you.
-And if you’re overeating due to stress, but you don’t address what’s behind that stress, you’ll probably find yourself right where you started – with added stress because your resolution didn’t work.
-This is a recipe for disaster, and you could end up even farther from your goal than when you began!
+And if you’re overeating due to stress, but you don’t address what’s behind that stress, you’ll probably find yourself worse off than when you started, since the stress of a failed resolution just compounds things.

-Whatever you want to change, it’s essential that you take the time to really discover how the bad habits began, and commit to getting to the root of the issue.
+Whatever changes you want to make, it’s essential that you take the time to really discover how the bad habits began, and commit to getting to the root of the issue.

-Now that you have some idea why those resolutions you’ve made in the past may have fallen by the wayside, it’s time to figure out how to take your resolution from thought to achievement.
+Okay, so now you know why prior resolutions may have failed.
+It’s time to learn how to take your resolution from thought to achievement.
 Try these simple steps to get you started.

 If you know what you’re dealing with ahead of time, you’ll have a much better chance of creating real, lasting change.
 There’s a reason you want to make resolutions, but the real problem may not be what you think it is.
-Instead of jumping in blindly to “fix” a problem, take the time to take a real close look at what created it in the first place, and what roadblocks you might encounter.
+Instead of jumping in blindly to “fix” a problem, take a real close look at what created the issue in the first place, and what roadblocks you might encounter.
 Working through the problem with a professional can help you get to the real issues that you need to deal with.
 Only then can real change happen.

 I’ve talked to women who have a huge laundry list of things they want to change, and they want to change them all at once.
 I know that sometimes it can seem like nothing is working, and the “new year, new me” refrain we hear so often doesn’t help.
 I’m willing to bet there are plenty of things about who you are right now that are amazing.
 You don’t need a whole new you!
 Be gentle with yourself, and be sure to celebrate the good habits you already have before choosing something you’d like to change.